liftoffio/LiftoffAds-iOS/README.md

 ```

 NOTE: SKAdNetwork is likely to be required for the LiftoffAds network in the
 near future.
-Your fill rate may drop substantially when this requirement is
+When this requirement is added, your fill rate may drop substantially
-added.
+if you do not include the plist entry above.

 ## Integrating the SDK